 So how best can we address this “mismatch” between average income and available housing — particularly in a market whose rates rank among the ten highest across the country?

-Learn more about CFP’s housing nonprofits right here.
+Learn more about Catalogue’s housing nonprofits right here.

 For example, Hope and a Home’s Transitional Housing Program provides eighteen struggling families with housing at one-sixth the current rental rate and prepares them for private market rent.
 And Arlington Partnership for Affordable Housing preserves quality housing for local families who earn less than 60% of the average median income, providing 860 households with quality rental homes.